-Works will be carefully planned to limit disruption to commuters and the local community.
-However, activities may create noise, dust and vibration typical of construction activities.
+Works are carefully planned to limit disruption to commuters and the local community.
+However, some activities may create noise, dust and vibration typical of construction activities.

-A construction site will be established in these areas to support the substation works.
-These will accommodate site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.
+Site compounds have been established in these areas to support the substation works.
+Site compounds accommodate site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.

-Site establishment activities will also include installing Tree Protection Zones for trees near the construction sites of the new and upgraded substations.
-There may also be drainage, sewerage and earthworks required onsite to connect services such as storm water.
+Tree Protection Zones have been established for trees near the construction sites of the new and upgraded substations.

-To facilitate works in these areas, detours and signs will be in place during construction to ensure the safety of the community and workers.
+Detours and signs are in place during construction to ensure the safety of the community and workers.

-There may be some unavoidable disruption to rail services so the work can be undertaken safely.
+There may be some unavoidable disruption to rail services so works can be undertaken safely.
 Bus replacement services will be provided during any planned disruptions.

-At times, out of hours works will also be required.
+At times, out of hours works may be required.
 Advance notification will be provided to local residents ahead of all out of hours construction activities.
-The project team is working to minimise disruption to the community.
-We will keep the community updated as to how these disruptions will be managed as project designs and construction plans progress.

 Major construction on these substation buildings began in mid-2021.
 The substations are expected to be completed by 2022.